docpad-archive/documentation/01-start/05-deploy.html.md

 	azure site deploymentscript --basic -t bash
 	```

 1. Modify the `deploy.sh` file by chaning the `# Deployment` section to the following lines.
-You can see a complete example of the deploy.sh file [here](https://gist.github.com/ntotten/4715760#file-deploy-sh).
+You can see a complete example of `deploy.sh` [here](https://gist.github.com/ntotten/4715760#file-deploy-sh).

 	``` bash
 	echo Handling deployment.